 Notes: and indicate 1% and 5% significance, respectively.
-In the parenthesis is the robust standard error.
+Robust standard errors are in parentheses.
 All specifications include import country dummy variables.

-Next, we obtain NTBs by subtracting tariff rates from TNTB.
-Our data source for tariff rates is the World Integrated Trade Solution, particularly Trade Analysis and Information System raw data.
-For each trading pair, we aggregate the lowest tariff rates amongst all available tariff schemes at the tariff-line level into single tariff rates for each industry by taking a simple average.
-Available tariff schemes include multilateral FTAs (e.g., ASEAN+1 FTAs) and bilateral FTAs (e.g., China-Singapore FTA) alongside other schemes such as the Generalised System of Preferences.
-Moreover, we somewhat consider the gradual tariff elimination schedule in six ASEAN + 1 FTAs in addition to the ASEAN free trade area (AFTA).
-For example, in the case of ASEAN-Japan Comprehensive Economic Partnership (AJCEP), tariff rates amongst member countries began to gradually decline from 2008.
-Tariff rates in Japan and ASEAN forerunners against members are for simplicity assumed to linearly decrease to become final rates in 2018, and those for ASEAN latecomers decrease linearly to final rates in 2026.15 'Final rates' takes into account the final rates set in each agreement.
-Namely, even if tariff rates for a product were not zero in 2009, they are set to zero in 2026 if they involve preferential products.
-We obtain information about whether each product finally attains zero rates in ASEAN + 1 FTAs from the FTA database developed in ERIA.
-We set final rates for all products in the case of AFTA at zero due to the lack of such information.
-As a result, we obtain separately (bilateral) tariff rates and (importerspecific) NTBs by industry on a tariff-equivalent basis.
+Next, we obtain the NTBs by subtracting tariff rates from the TNTB.
+Our data source for the tariff rates is the World Integrated Trade Solution, particularly Trade Analysis and Information System (TRAINS) raw data.
+For each trading pair, we aggregate the lowest tariff rates among all available tariff schemes at the tariff-line level into single tariff rates for each industry by taking a simple average.
+The available tariff schemes include multilateral free trade agreements (FTAs) (e.g. ASEAN+1 FTAs) and bilateral FTAs (e.g. the China-Singapore FTA) alongside other schemes, such as the Generalized System of Preferences.
+Moreover, we somewhat take into account the gradual tariff elimination schedule in six ASEAN+1 FTAs in addition to the ASEAN Free Trade Area (AFTA).
+For example, in the case of ASEAN-Japan Comprehensive Economic Partnership (AJCEP), tariff rates among member countries began to gradually decline from 2008.
+The tariff rates in Japan and the ASEAN forerunners against members are, for simplicity, assumed to linearly decrease to become the final rates in 2018, and those for the ASEAN latecomers decrease linearly to the final rates in 2026.^f 'Final rates' takes into account the final rates set in each agreement; namely, even if the tariff rates for a product were not zero in 2009, they are set to zero in 2026 if they involve preferential products.
+We obtain information about whether each product finally attains zero rates in ASEAN+1 FTAs from the FTA database developed by ERIA.
+We set the final rates for all products in the case of AFTA at zero due to the lack of such information.
+As a result, we obtain separately the (bilateral) tariff rates and (importer-specific) NTBs by industry on a tariffequivalent basis.
 Finally, our total transport costs are the product of the sum of physical transport and time costs and the sum of tariff rates and NTBs.

-Another important setting on transport cost is the 'cumulation rule' in multilateral FTAs, particularly ASEAN+1 FTAs and AFTA.
+Another important setting for the transport cost is the 'cumulation rule' in multilateral FTAs, particularly ASEAN+1 FTAs and AFTA.
 There are several types of cumulation rules: bilateral, diagonal, and full.
 Some scholarly studies try to quantify the trade creation effect of diagonal cumulation.
-Particularly in Hayakawa (2014), which examines Thai exports to Japan, the tariff equivalent of the diagonal cumulation rule in the ASEAN-Japan Comprehensive Economic Partnership is estimated at around 3%.
-Based on this estimate, we formalise the effect of the diagonal cumulation rule amongst ASEAN + 1 FTAs as 3% below NTBs in trading amongst members after each FTA's entry into force.
+Particularly in Hayakawa (2014), which examines Thai exports to Japan, the tariff equivalent of the diagonal cumulation rule in the AJCEP is estimated at around 3%.
+Based on this estimate, we formalise the effect of the diagonal cumulation rule among ASEAN+1 FTAs as 3% below NTBs in trading among members after each FTA's entry into force.

 We adopt the elasticity of substitution for each sector mainly from Hummels (1999) and estimate it for services, as 3.8 for Agriculture, 5.1 for FoodProc, 8.4 for Textile, 6.0 for E&E, 4.0 for Auto, 5.3 for OtherMfg, and 3.0 for services.
-Estimates for the elasticity of services are obtained from the estimation of the usual gravity equation for services trade, including as independent variables importer's GDP, exporter's GDP, importer's corporate tax, geographical distance between countries, a dummy for free trade agreements, a linguistic commonality dummy, and the colonial dummy.
-The elasticity for services is obtained from the transformation of a coefficient for the corporate tax because it changes prices of services directly.
+Estimates for the elasticity of services are obtained from the estimation of the usual gravity equation for services trade, including as independent variables the importer's GDP, exporter's GDP, importer's corporate tax, geographical distance between countries, a dummy for FTAs, a linguistic commonality dummy, and a colonial dummy.
+The elasticity for services is obtained from the transformation of a coefficient for the corporate tax because it changes the prices of services directly.
 For this estimation, we mainly employ data from 'Organisation for Economic Co-operation and Development Statistics on International Trade in Services.'